Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.53 team ERA that ranks 20th among all league pitching staffs.
+- The 8.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks 20th in MLB.

-- The Marlins rank 20th in baseball in home runs allowed (37 total, 1.2 per game).
+- The Marlins have the 22nd-ranked team ERA across all league pitching staffs (4.84).

-- Garrett gets the start for the Marlins, his fifth of the season.
-He is 1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched.
+- Marlins pitchers combine to rank 24th in baseball in home runs surrendered (43 total, 1.4 per game).

-- In his last appearance on Thursday, the left-hander went three scoreless innings against the Atlanta Braves while surrendering one hit.
+- The Marlins are sending Luzardo (2-1) to the mound to make his seventh start of the season.
+He is 2-1 with a 3.48 ERA and 38 strikeouts through 33 2/3 innings pitched.

-- In five games this season, the 25-year-old has an ERA of 2.45, with 7.8 strikeouts per nine innings.
-Opponents are hitting .284 against him.
+- His last appearance was on Friday against the Chicago Cubs, when the left-hander went 6 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.